 - Crown Fountain - An interactive public art and video sculpture, Crown Fountain is located in Chicago’s Millennium Park in the Loop community area.
 Designed by Catalan artist Jaume Plensa and executed by Krueck and Sexton Architects, it opened in July 2004.

-- Cloud Gate - This public sculpture by Indian-born British artist Sir Anish Kapoor is the centerpiece of AT&T Plaza at Millennium Park in Chicago’s Loop community area.
+- Cloud Gate - Created by Indian-born British artist Sir Anish Kapoor, Cloud Gate is a public sculpture that serves as the centerpiece of AT&T Plaza at Millennium Park in Chicago’s Loop community area.
 The sculpture and plaza are situated above Park Grill, between the Chase Promenade and McCormick Tribune Plaza & Ice Rink.

 - Easy-to-use app: download Action’s Tour Guide App onto your phone